Shafaq-Juda/FP_Inventory-Manager/README.md

 ## Code Hygiene
 - On route file, great use of `unathenticated` block
 - Code is very readable!
 Good indentation and spacing throughout.
 Great job
+- Remove duplicate routes
+- Remove commented out code/line

 ## Backend
 - Sample data task is currently not working when we fork repo
+- No security or authorization practices were implemented.

 ## Frontend
 - Improve mobile responsivity; app doesn't scale to mobile screen sizes
+- Inconsistent use of rails view helpers, especially link_to

+## Deployment
+- Good custom domain name